codahale/yellhole/README.md

 cargo install --locked yellhole
 ```

+(I mean, at some point you might be able to do this but I haven't packaged it yet.)

 Requires SQLite and a TLS stack as build dependencies.

 Requires ImageMagick as system dependency (specifically, `convert` must be in `$PATH`).